etwk/blog/content/lists/books.md

 - [ ] Lessons of Hope: How to Fix Our Schools (Joel Klein) #education #memoir #must
 - [ ] Democracy in America (Alexis de Tocqueville) #bumingbai
 - [ ] Money, Lies, and God: Inside the Movement to Destroy American Democracy (Katherine Stewart) #contemporary #politics #history
+- [ ] Are We Rome?: The Fall of an Empire and the Fate of America (Cullen Murphy) #history
+- [ ] Midnight on the Potomac: The Last Year of the Civil War, the Lincoln Assassination, and the Rebirth of America (Scott Ellsworth) #history
+- [ ] The Mission: The CIA in the 21st Century (Tim Weiner) #intelligence #must
+- [ ] Who Is Government?: The Untold Story of Public Service (Michael Lewis) #policy
+- [ ] American Nations: A History of the Eleven Rival Regional Cultures of North America (Colin Woodard) #source
+- [ ] Oath and Honor: A Memoir and a Warning (Liz Cheney) #contemporary
+- [ ] Comply with Me: Trump's Hypnosis Toolkit Exposed (Lisa Morgan) #inquest

 ### Vietnam
 - [ ] 越南現代小說選 (羅漪文 譯) #fiction #novel #must